$\mathcal{N}=2$ Super-Teichm\"uller Theory: Spin structures and fatgraph connections

 In terms of oriented fatgraphs, under the chosen isomorphism in \cite{PZ} between $\cO(\t)$ and $\cQ(F)$, the evolutions for spin structure under a change of the triangulations generated by flips that preserves the corresponding quadratic forms are described.
 By choosing appropriate representatives of the orientation classes, the flip transformation is equivalent to the rule depicted in Figure \ref{flipgraph}, i.e., the middle arrow changes from pointing up to pointing left, and the upper right arrow changes orientation, while the other branches remain the same.

 A slight modification of the rule has to be made if some of the branches are identified, e.g., in the cases $F_1^1$ and $F_0^3$.
 This will be described in Appendix \ref{sec:specialPtolemy}.

-In the next section, starting from an element $s\in \cO(\t)$, we will construct the one-to-one correspondence providing the lift $\til{\rho}$ as above.
-Henceforth we will also refer to elements of $\cO(\t)$ as spin structures as well.
+In the next section, starting from an element $s\in \cO(\t)$, we shall construct the one-to-one correspondence providing the lift $\til{\rho}$ as above.
+Henceforth we shall also refer to elements of $\cO(\t)$ as spin structures as well.

 \begin{Def} Fix a fatgraph $\t$, we denote by $o_{\w}(e)$ the orientation of the edge $e\in\t$ in the orientation $\w$.
 We define $\d_{\w_1,\w_2}:\t_1\to \Z_2$ by \Eqn{ \d_{\w_1,\w_2}(e):=\case{+1& o_{\w_1}(e)=o_{\w_2}(e),\\-1& o_{\w_1}(e)\neq o_{\w_2}(e),} } which defines an element in $H^1(F;\Z_2)$. \end{Def}